ianjdarrow/ijd-blog/content/posts/libra-senate-hearing.md

 https://twitter.com/valkenburgh/status/1151156618425507840

-If that sounds scary, here's another one: if a Libra node in China refused to process a transaction to an American religious organization, would you leave the Libra Association?
+If that sounds scary, here's the same question put differently: if a Libra node in China refused to process a transaction to an American religious organization, would you leave the Libra Association?

 Marcus eventually got to the right answer on this: enforcement of local laws happens at the edges, at locally-regulated banks and exchanges, just like the rest of the financial system.
 But he also went on a scary tangent about how Libra might be able to police payments for regulated goods like Facebook currently restricts posts and ads.